furious-luke/django-address/README.rst

 These instructions are a little shabby, I havn't had a whole lot of time to devote to explaining things thoroughly.
-If you're interested in using this but are having trouble getting it setup please feel free to email me, I'll assist as best I can and update the instructions in the process.
+If you're interested in using this but are having trouble getting it setup please feel free to email me at furious.luke@gmail.com, I'll assist as best I can and update the instructions in the process.
 Cheers!

 Installation
 ============